-- World-Class Mental Health Professionals - are paid per consultation regardless of the outcome, so you are guaranteed legitimate, unbiased healthcare.
+World-Class Licensed Mental Health Professionals: Our friendly pros are paid per consultation regardless of the outcome, so you are guaranteed legitimate, unbiased healthcare.

-- Legitimacy & Transparency - The only ESA provider offering transparency into their team and founders.
+Legitimacy & Transparency: We are the only ESA provider offering transparency about their team and founders.

-- Excellent Service - 24/7 customer service and a legal team ready to support you.
+Premium Customer Service: Our 24/7 customer service professionals and trustworthy legal team are ready to support you whenever you need it.

-- Can Meet Any Timeline - Our express service can guarantee delivery within 24 hours (except for residents of California under law AB 468), keeping your family together in an emergency and helping you get your dog certified as an emotional support animal.
+Unparalleled Flexibility: Our express service can guarantee delivery within 24 hours (except for residents of California under law AB 468), keeping your family together in an emergency and helping you get your dog certified as an emotional support animal quickly.

 How Do I Know My ESA Letter Will Work?

-Pettable is also the only certification service with a 100% satisfaction guarantee.
+At Pettable, we offer a 100% satisfaction guarantee.
 We believe in our service, and we want to make sure that if you get approved for an emotional support dog or cat, it works for your specific needs.
 If your legitimate ESA letter is denied by a housing provider, our money-back guarantee has you covered.